Dorothy Bernard: Early years

+Career

+As a child actress, Bernard appeared in several plays in Portland under "Dot Bernard" in the Baker Theater Company.
+Her stepmother, actress Nan Ramsey, also appeared in several productions.
+In 1905, her family moved to Los Angeles, California, and her father accepted a position to manage the Balasco theater.

 Bernard worked with stock theater companies in San Francisco, Los Angeles, Portland, and Detroit.
 She also performed in vaudeville.
 She first worked in films in 1911 with D. W. Griffith and the Biograph Company.
 On television, she portrayed Margaret, an Irish cook and housekeeper, in Life With Father after originating the role on stage.

+Broadway shows in which Bernard appeared included Personality (1921), The Ragged Edge (1935), Love in My Fashion (1937), Life With Father (1939), and Life With Mother (1948).

+Personal life and death

 She was married to actor A.H.
 Van Buren on July 5, 1909, in Washington D.C., and they had a daughter named Marjorie "Midge" Van Buren born in Jamaica, New York.

-Bernard died of a heart attack at her Hollywood home on December 14, 1955, aged 65.
+Bernard died of a heart attack at her Hollywood home on December 15, 1955, aged 65.
 Her body was cremated, and her ashes were stored at Chapel of the Pines Crematory in Los Angeles.